 Society acts as though grief belongs to funerals.
 To death.
-To black clothes and flowers in vases and casseroles left at your door.
+To black clothes.
+To too many flowers stuffed in vases.
+To cold casseroles left at your door.

-And yes, that’s grief.
-That’s the kind of grief the world makes space for.
-The kind of grief that everyone understands.
+And yes, that’s the kind of grief the world makes space for.
+The end of this life as we know it.

 But what society does not acknowledge: Grief doesn’t just come when someone you love is gone.
-It shows up in a thousand other ways, ways we don’t name, ways we don’t understand, ways we dismiss, ways we shame ourselves for feeling.
+Grief shows up in a thousand thousand thousand other ways, on normal days, in ways we don’t name, ways we don’t understand, ways we dismiss, ways we shame ourselves for feeling.

-When the baby finally sleeps through the night, and you rejoice, but you also grieve the newborn smell, the weight of their tiny body pressed against your chest in 3am silence.
+Grief shows up when the baby finally sleeps through the night, and part of you rejoices in your newfound rest, but you also grieve the newborn smell, the weight of their tiny body pressed against your chest in 3am silence, the little blob of wobbly sleepless warmth they no longer are.

-When the kids outgrow their tiny shoes, their bedtime stories, their belief that you are the center of their universe, their name for you as momma or mommy or dadda or daddy.
+Grief shows up when the kids outgrow their tiny shoes, outgrow their bedtime stories, outgrow their belief that you are the center of their universe, outgrow their name for you as momma or mommy or dadda or daddy.

-When you land the new job, the one you fought soooo hard for, and you celebrate, but you also grieve the coworkers and comfort you left behind.
+Grief shows up when you land the new job, that one you fought soooo hard for, and you celebrate, but you also have to let go of the coworkers and comfort you’ left behind.’ve come to know so well.

-When you fall in love again, and you feel alive, but you also grieve the old version of you, the single one, that version of you who belonged to only you.
+Grief shows up when you fall in love again, and you feel alive, but you also miss the old version of you, the single one, that version of you who belonged to only you.

-When another birthday comes, and you feel the weight of yet another decade slipping behind you.
+Grief shows up when another birthday comes, and you feel the weight of yet another decade

 This is all grief.